web3swift-team/web3swift/Example/web3swiftExample/Pods/CryptoSwift/README.md

 ##### AES

 Notice regarding padding: *Manual padding of data is optional, and CryptoSwift is using PKCS7 padding by default.
-If you need manually disable/enable padding, you can do this by setting parameter for __AES__ class*
+If you need to manually disable/enable padding, you can do this by setting parameter for __AES__ class*

 Variant of AES encryption (AES-128, AES-192, AES-256) depends on given key length: